 Right from the earliest days of the church, Christians have followed Christ's command to love their neighbours by responding in times of crisis and emergency.

 Today, the church continues to reach out to people in need, particularly during natural disasters, war and other natural or human-caused emergencies.
-But medical experts warn that another emergency is coming - pandemic influenza.
+But medical experts warn that another emergency is coming - pandemic disease.

-Various levels of government, the health care system and the business community are already making plans for the pandemic.
+Various levels of government, the health care system and the business community are already making plans for the next pandemic.
 Faith groups are lagging behind.
 Mennonite Church Canada believes that it is vital that its congregations, and congregations in other denominations, be prepared for a pandemic, so that it, like Christians before us, can respond to the needs of church members and people in the community.